 Teach children to never handle remains of deceased bats, as well as any different wild or household animals (even if they appear friendly).
 Tell them to report any contact or exposure with uncommon animals to an adult right away./p>

 In some situations, materials have been contaminated with bat guano and may have to be discarded or decontaminated.
 In these circumstances, regional assuring agents can offer more information on the requirements for the removal, transport, and convenience of contaminated content.
 Clean-up of areas that have been contaminated with bat excrement should not be handled by non-trained employees, and proper personal safety gear (PPE), such as respirator, cover up, dress, and safety gloves, should be used by anyone managing the possibly contagious bacteria.
 Always consult your local bat removal specialist!

-Vast areas of the world’s jungle are eliminated yearly for signing, farming, ranching and other uses.
+Vast areas of the world’s jungles are eliminated yearly for signing, farming, ranching and other uses.
 And fruit-eating bats are key players in repairing those important jungles.
 Bats are so effective at spreading plant seeds into ravaged forestlands that they’ve been known as the “farmers of the tropics.”

-If you think you are having an issue with bats in your and want to get an expert opinion on the sounds you are hearing, give me a call!
+If you think you are having an issue with bats in your home and want to get an expert opinion on the sounds you are hearing, give me a call!
 My name is Brendan Mangnitz with 24/7 Wildlife Control and I am always available to help identify the sounds you hear, and I would be happy to send one of our technicians out to assist you.